github/docs/content/osmand/purchases/index.md

 ## Android

+User can buy {% data reusables.links.osmand-maps-google-store %}.

+> **_Note:_** Use the same  Google Play account which you used for the purchase to share the app with other Google devices or restore your purchases. <br>

+{% note %}
+User can control all purchases and subscription from Google account.
+{% endnote %}

 | Purchase   | Features  |
 | :------------- | :------------- |
 | OsmAnd (Unlimited) <br> OsmAnd+  | Unlimited map downloads. <br> Map updates one time per month. <br> Wikipedia and WikiVoyage articles available offline. <br> Contour lines plugin. <br> Nautical Chars plugin.  |